 Effect of low temperatures on summer row crops

-Extreme low temperatures were recorded in western Kansas overnight (Figure 1).
+Extreme low temperatures were recorded in western Kansas this week (Figure 1).
 For all summer crops, these killing temperatures will end development.
-At this point, corn is near maturity and the potential impacts of lower temperatures will have little (depending on the absolute value, the duration of the stress, and phenology of the crop) or no impact on expected corn yields.
-The main challenges of low temperatures will occur for soybeans in the coming weeks during the final reproductive stage, with the potential of impacting final seed weight (either affecting the rate of accumulation of dry matter on the seeds or by interrupting this process) where temperatures dropped below 32 degrees F.
+At this point, corn is near maturity and the potential impacts of lower temperatures will have little or no impact on expected corn yields (depending on the absolute value, the duration of the stress, and phenology of the crop).
+The main challenges will be for soybeans in the coming weeks during the final reproductive stage, with the potential of impacting final seed weight (either affecting the rate of accumulation of dry matter on the seeds or by interrupting this process) where temperatures dropped below 32 degrees F.

 Wet conditions delayed sorghum planting in some areas of the state thus delaying heading.
 During August, cooler-than-normal temperatures dominated the state, followed by a warmer-than-normal September.
 A delay in flowering time could jeopardize yields if the crop is exposed to heat around blooming or if low temperatures occur during grain fill.
 The long-season growing-degree-day (GDD) accumulation from September 1 – October 10 portrays a lower GDD accumulation for the north central and eastern parts of the state (Figure 2).
 The largest departure of GDD accumulation was recorded in the south central, southeastern, and northeast-north central portions of the state (Figure 3).